mohachouch/VS2017VS2019Compare/README.md

 I noticed a performance degradation between VS2017 and VS 2019 for the same application and same configuration.

-The activity is slower at launch and the apk is bigger.
+The activity is slower at launch and the apk is bigger...

 ## Configuration